kmdicksn/DinoGamePlus/README.md

 Down for Duck

 Flying:
-Up / Down for going up and down
+Up and Down for going up and down

 Upgrades:
 Click buttons with mouse